munificent/game-programming-patterns/book/update-method.markdown

 </aside>

-When this realization percolated through the game industry, the solution that emerged was the <a href="component" class="pattern">Component</a> pattern.
+When this realization percolated through the game industry, the solution that emerged was the <a href="component.html" class="pattern">Component</a> pattern.
 Using that, `update()` would be on the component types instead of `Entity`.
 That lets you avoid creating complicated class hierarchies of entities to define and reuse behavior.
 Instead, you just mix and match components.

 If I were making a real game, I'd probably do that too.
 But <span name="chapter">this chapter</span> isn't about components.
 It's about `update()` methods, and the simplest way I can show them, with as few moving parts as possible, is by putting that method right on `Entity` and making a few subclasses.